spec-ops-method/modernize-your-legacy-code-with-github-copilot/.github/steps/4-convert-the-app.md

 ### ⌨️ Activity: Create Unit Tests Based on Our Test Plan

 Let's use the test plan we generated earlier as the blueprint for creating comprehensive unit tests.
-This ensures our modernized code behaves exactly like the original COBOL system.
+This ensures our implementation faithfully follows the specification.

-Since we already have a detailed test plan in `docs/TESTPLAN.md`, GitHub Copilot can use that as context to create matching unit tests for our new Node.js implementation.
+Since we already have a detailed test plan in `docs/TESTPLAN.md` (derived from the specification), GitHub Copilot can use that as context to create matching unit tests for our new Node.js implementation.

 1. Open your Copilot Chat window and make sure you are using **Agent Mode**.
 1. Attach the `docs/TESTPLAN.md` file to the chat so Copilot can use it as context.